Topology Controls the Phase Separation Dynamics of Many Component Fluid Mixtures: Continuum Model for N-Component Phase Separation

 where $p_h$ is the hydrodynamic pressure.

 An important feature of our lattice Boltzmann scheme is its reduction consistency property: an initially absent component cannot erroneously nucleate.
-This issue becomes increasingly prominent with the number of fluid components, and can lead to vastly inaccurate results or numerical instabilities \cite{boyerncomp,dongncomp}, as discussed in Section II of Supplemental Material~\cite{supp}.
+This issue becomes increasingly prominent with the number of fluid components, and can lead to vastly inaccurate results or numerical instabilities \cite{NCompMethod,boyerncomp,dongncomp}, as discussed in Appendix~\ref{sec:reduct}.
 The $\phi_j$ term in Eq.~\ref{eq:CHFlux} is key for reduction consistency, and it takes the following form